line/armeria/site/src/sphinx/server-annotated-service.rst

 Converting an HTTP request to a Java object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases like receiving a JSON document from a client, it may be useful to convert the document to a Java object automatically.
+In some cases like receiving a JSON text from a client, it may be useful to convert the document to a Java object automatically.
 Armeria provides :api:`@RequestConverter` and :api:`@RequestObject` annotations so that such conversion can be done conveniently.
 You can write your own request converter by implementing :api:`RequestConverterFunction` as follows.